 "Mcf" means 1,000 cubic feet of Gas at a pressure of 14.73 p.s.i.a. and at a temperature of 60 degrees Fahrenheit.
 "Bcf" means one million Mcf.

-"Measurement Point" shall mean the inlet flange of Buyer's Transporter's meter located at the screw compressor applicable to each Delivery Point.
+"Measurement Point" shall mean the inlet flange of Buyer's Transporter's meter located at the compressor applicable to each Delivery Point.

 "Month" means a period commencing midnight C.T. the first Day of a calendar month and closing midnight C.T. the first Day of the next calendar month.